tradingstrategy-ai/docs/source/glossary.rst

         - *No Expiration*: Unlike traditional futures contracts that have a set expiry date, perpetual futures can be held indefinitely.
 This eliminates the need to "roll over" contracts as they approach expiration.
         - *Funding Rate*: To keep the price of the perpetual futures contract in line with the underlying cryptocurrency's spot price, a funding rate mechanism is used.
 This periodic payment system incentivizes traders to keep the futures price close to the spot price.
-        - *Leverage*: Perpetual futures contracts often offer high leverage, allowing traders to control a larger position with a smaller amount of capital.
+        - :term:`Leverage`: Perpetual futures contracts often offer high leverage, allowing traders to control a larger position with a smaller amount of capital.
 This can amplify potential profits but also increases the risk of losses.
         - *Long or Short*: Traders can go long (betting on price increase) or short (betting on price decrease), providing flexibility in different market conditions.

         How